snowdj/course/README.md

 # Course

-This repository contains the course material for *Software Engineering for Economists*.
+This repository contains the material for the course *Software Engineering for Economists*.
 Check out the syllabus for details.

 Additional Information: